yuana97/code-snippets/conduit-backend-node/README.md

 1. Login And Remember Token, hit send, copy token
 1. Follow Profile, plug in username and email of user you're following, plug in token.
 Hit send, you should get back a profile with following=true.
 1. Unfollow Profile, ditto above, you should get back a profile with following = false.

+**Implement tag list functionality**

+The article model already supports adding tags to an article.
+We want to create a list of the most frequent tags used over all articles.

+1. routes/api/tags.js: Create an endpoint for getting a list of tags sorted in descending order of frequency. https://pastebin.com/vGNE7RU6
+    1. router/api/index.js: Register tags.js with the router https://pastebin.com/ibaQatZb

+**Testing**
+1. Login and Remember Token > copy token
+1. Create Article > Create a few articles with different tag lists
+1. Single Article by slug > copy slug into request url, hit send, verify your article has the tags you put in.
+1. All Tags > send > verify tags are ordered in most frequent to least frequent.